 Differences in grieving

-It’s different for fathers as our involvement is minimal in comparison to our partners.
+It’s different for us as our involvement is minimal in comparison to our partners.
 We watch as our partners carry our children but we don’t physically feel the same things they do.
-The subtle early movements, the somehow impossible shifting of organs to make room for the growing baby, the terrible nausea, the bizarre urge to nest by cleaning the strangest places often involving being precariously perched on a ladder, the feeling of having a bladder being used as a punchbag or trampoline…
+The subtle early movements, the somehow impossible shifting of organs to make room for the growing baby, the terrible nausea, the feeling of having a bladder being used as a punchbag or trampoline…

 We hear about it and witness it but we don’t feel it in the same way.
 We sympathise but we can’t truly empathise.
-We are not Arnold Schwarnegger in Junior.
+We are not Arnold Schwarzenegger in Junior.

 Our partners do.
 Ours is a feeling of helplessness.
 The urge is to try and fix but there is nothing we can do to change things.
-For me it is now the feeling that if I had pushed harder for staff to take us seriously when we had concerns that it could have been different.
+For me it is now the feeling that if I had pushed harder for staff to take us seriously then it could have been different.
 That I would be listening out for their baby monitors rather than looking at their unchanging photos.
-That I could be lighting candles on a birthday cake rather than on a memorial.
+That I could be lighting candles on their birthday cake rather than on their memorial.